cmg2146/webauthn-test-api/README.md

 command will fail.
 Fortunately, the add migration command doesn't need a database, so a bogus string can be used.
 Other commands might fail without a valid connection string.
 See the [EF Core Tools](https://learn.microsoft.com/en-us/ef/core/cli/dotnet).

-The app has been configured to update the database automatically (apply all pending migrations) at startup.
+For development only, the app has been configured to update the database automatically (apply all pending migrations) at startup.
+For production, the database can be migrated using a one-off process by running the following command in the app's execution environment:

+`dotnet WebAuthnTest.Api.dll --migrate-database"

 ## Notes